 |

+Chapter 13 – A two year waiting period is required from the discharge date; four year waiting period required from dismissal date.
+Chapter 7 or 11 – A four year waiting period is required from the discharge or dismissal date.
 NOTE: If foreclosure or mortgage included in Bankruptcy, FNMA requires use of discharge date for manual underwrites and BK filing date when running DU to determine foreclosure date and borrower eligibility.
 FNMA does not require Trustees deed to determine date of sale. |

+Chapter 13 - Two year waiting period from discharge or dismissal date.
+Chapter 7 or 11 – A two year waiting period is required from discharge or dismissal date.
 NOTE: If foreclosure or mortgage included in Bankruptcy, FNMA requires use of discharge date for manual underwrites and BK filing date when running DU to determine foreclosure date and borrower eligibility.
 FNMA does not require Trustees deed to determine date of sale. |

 ||